 As your enrolment cannot be processed further until a reply is received please ensure that your response reaches me no later than <<insert date>>.
 If we do not receive any reply by this date we shall assume that you no longer wish to proceed with your enrolment and your enrolment form will be securely disposed of.

-Please contact me if you wish to discuss any aspect of this letter.
+Please contact me if you wish to discuss any aspect of this letter/form.

 Yours sincerely,